-NOTE Use a separate log directory for each repository you upgrade.
+Use a separate log directory for each repository you upgrade.
 A repository may contain multiple extents.

-- 8. Copy your version 6.1.5 extent files into the location specified by the GemStone configuration option DBF_EXTENT_NAMES: - a.
+- 8. Copy your version 6.1.5 extent files into the location specified by the GemStone configuration option DBF\EXTENT\NAMES: - a.
 Using a text editor, open the file \$GEMSTONE/data/system.conf, or whichever configuration file your system uses. - b.
-Locate the last occurrence of the option DBF_EXTENT_NAMES, and note its value. - c.
+Locate the last occurrence of the option DBF\EXTENT\NAMES, and note its value. - c.
 Copy each .dbf file to the noted location.
-For example: - % copydbf InstallDir615/data/extent0.dbf 62location - % copydbf InstallDir615/data/extent1.dbf 62location - % copydbf InstallDir615/data/extent2.dbf 62location where 62location is the location specified by DBF_EXTENT_NAMES.
+For example: - % cp InstallDir615/data/extent0.dbf 654location - % cp InstallDir615/data/extent1.dbf 654location - % cp InstallDir615/data/extent2.dbf 654location where 654location is the location specified by DBF\EXTENT\NAMES in the configuration file that will be used in version 6.5.4.
+If you are changing platforms, as well as upgrading, use copydbf instead of cp.